 All expenses are recognised in the statement of comprehensive income on an accruals basis.

-Management fees and costs covers certain ordinary expenses such as investment management fees, Responsible Entity fees, administrative fees, custodian fees and audit fees.
+Management fees and costs covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees.

 h.
 Income tax